dtzxporter/cast/README.md

 </table>

 **Notes**:
-- The `ColorSpace` property should default to `srgb` when not specified.
+- The `Color Space` property should default to `srgb` when not specified.

 ### Animation:
 <table>